-- Anticipate where sheets will be mounted.
+- Anticipate where you will mount you sheets.
 Be sensitive about everyone’s sight lines.
 Save your prime, center real estate for scrubbing and scoring ideas during each agenda step.

 - Experts suggest using a minimum of three colors per sheet.
 Only use black or dark blue for primary content.
 Use red for edits and scoring, use green for linking, or edits (shows chronological shift).
 Use lighter colors for grid lines, table lines, or illustrations.